vinicius0026/blog/_posts/2020-05-13-properly-typed-vuex-stores.md

 }
 ```

-Here we are defining a vey simple `User` interface, with just a name, a `AuthState` interface to use as the type for our store's state, and a pair of getter and a mutation to get and set the user.
+Here we are defining simplistic `User` interface, with just a name; an `AuthState` interface to use as the type for our store's state; and a pair of getter and a mutation to get and set the user.

 We can now register this module in the root store: